 Visit Orlando and Orlando Health, a not-for-profit healthcare organization that serves the southeastern United States, have joined forces to create a unique partnership.
 The new alliance designates Orlando Health as the Official Health and Wellness Partner of Visit Orlando and offers health-related benefits for the millions of visitors – including meeting and convention attendees -- who help make Orlando the most visited destination in the United States and Theme Park Capital of the World.

-A partnership between Visit Orlando and Orlando Health offers event planners customizable health solutions for their attendees through an Orlando Health Virtual Care Center, opening this year at the Orange County Convention Center.
-Here, medical providers will be available via virtual visit 24 hours a day.
+While offering benefits for leisure travelers, the partnership provides specifically for event planners customizable health solutions for their conference and attendees through an Orlando Health Virtual Care Center, which will open later this year at the Orange County Convention Center.
+Located in the west concourse on the first floor near the Visit Orlando Welcome Center, medical providers will be available via virtual visit 24 hours a day.
 During major conventions, the clinic will be staffed by Orlando Health clinicians.

 It’s now even easier to travel to and from Orlando with the recent opening of Orlando International Airport’s South Terminal Complex.
 The new facility adds 15 gates and includes a seamless, low-touch environment with a state-of-the-art radio frequency baggage system, numerous shops, restaurants and lounge facilities.

 Brightline Orlando Station, conveniently located at Orlando International Airport’s (MCO) Terminal C, will connect domestic and international visitors traveling between Orlando and Miami with stops in Fort Lauderdale and West Palm Beach.
 Riders will enjoy touchless ticketing, premium in-station lounges, complimentary WiFi, and topnotch bars and restaurants at every Brightline station.